IJSComplexMatter/dtmm/doc/datamodel.rst

    In the current implementation, complex part of the dielectric tensor is ignored in the computation.
 This will change in the future.

-`eps_angles` is an array of shape (60,128,128,3) and describe optical axis angles in each point in the bounding box.
+`eps_angles` is an array of shape (60,128,128,3) and describe optical axis angles measured in radians in voxel.
 For isotropic material these are all meaningless and are zero, so outside of the sphere, these are all zero:

 .. doctest::